joseph-flinn/site/frontend/posts/retro-success-positive-leadership-capital.md

 leader.
 Often these decisions are when the leader sacrifices the team for their own sake (Sinek 2017).

-As a manager I focused on those small decisions that added trust to the working relationships of my team.
+As a manager, I focused on those small decisions that added trust to the working relationships of my team.
 It was extremely important to me that my team knew that I was there and I had their backs no matter what.
 One of the ways that I was able to build and keep a healthy level of Leadership Capital was to avoid making sweeping decisions that impacted my team without first discussing them with the team.
 There were little to no decisions that I made where I expended large portions of the Leadership Capital that I had worked to build.

-This might seem like it was all rainbow and unicorns, but that was not the case.
+This might seem like it was all rainbows and unicorns, but that was not the case.
 There were multiple times when there was disagreement on the team in which direction we should go.
 For each of these disagreements, we made it a point to have discussions about them, to fully understand what everyone was thinking and what they saw through their perspectives that others might be missing.
 Each time we